 Be smart about how you give to charity

 For those that are charitably minded it’s always been smart to look at possible strategies that could improve the tax benefits of your gift.
 With the standard deduction increasing from $13,000 to $24,000 in 2018 for joint filers ( $6,500 to $12,000 for those filing individually) this means more tax filers will not be itemizing deductions, thus not benefiting from the charitable contribution deduction.
-Some strategies to consider for those making charitable contributions are charitable lumping, donating appreciated investments and donating all or part of your Required Minimum Distribution (for those 70 ½ and older).
+Some strategies to consider for those making charitable contributions are charitable lumping, donating appreciated investments and donating all or part of your Required Minimum Distribution (for that 70 ½ and older).
 For more information on these strategies reach out to your advisor, and stay tuned for an upcoming blog post with more details about charitable lumping.

 Keep your investing tax-efficient

 Of all the factors that can lower investment returns, taxes are one of the biggest.
 It’s important to keep any tax effect on your investments as minimal as possible.
-One way to do this is to maximize contributions to tax advantageous vehicles such at a 401(k), IRA and 529 plan.
+One way to do this is to maximize contributions to tax-advantageous vehicles such as a 401(k), IRA and 529 plan.
 Another technique, which is admittedly harder today with the rise in global stock markets is tax loss harvesting (selling holdings with a loss in order to recognize it for tax purposes and potentially offset gains).
 On the flip side, you may find yourself in a situation where your income will be lower for a year or two which creates an opportunity to harvest gains (selling holdings with a gain in order to recognize that income in a year in which it will be taxed at a lower rate).
 A related strategy may be a Roth IRA conversion to take advantage of your temporary lower tax brackets.
 Finally, for taxable investment accounts, you want to strive to keep the investment distributions (capital gains and/or dividends) to a minimum.
 This can be done, in part, by selecting funds with a lower turnover rate.

 Again, as you consider any of these actions be sure to discuss them with your Bridgeworth professional and your CPA or tax preparer to make sure any decisions work in unison from a tax, financial planning, and overall investment standpoint.